-- 3.3.
+- 3.1.
+Any act which might endanger the health, safety, or lives of himself/herself or others. - 3.2.
+Refusal to perform work properly assigned by a supervisor. - 3.3.
 Willful, deliberate, or repeated violations of College rules. - 3.4.
 Willful, deliberate, or repeated violations of safety rules. - 3.5.
 Willfully falsifying any College records. - 3.6.
 Completing time keeping for another employee or allowing his/hers to be completed by another employee. - 3.7.
 Leaving College premises during working hours without permission from the supervisor. - 3.8.
 Deliberately or negligently abusing, destroying, damaging, or defacing College property, tools, equipment, or the property of others on College premises. - 3.9.
 Gambling on College premises. - 3.10.
 Deliberately delaying or restricting work, or inciting others to delay or restrict work. - 3.11.
 Fighting on College premises (any employee directly involved). - 3.12.
-Bringing liquor, marijuana, or narcotics onto the College campus; or consuming liquor or using marijuana or narcotics on College premises; or reporting for duty under the influence of liquor, marijuana, or narcotics.
+Bringing liquor, marijuana, or narcotics onto the campus; or consuming liquor or using marijuana or narcotics on College premises; or reporting for duty under the influence of liquor, marijuana, or narcotics.
 The same applies to any habit-forming or controlled substance not prescribed by a physician. - 3.13.
 Carrying firearms or other dangerous weapons on College premises. - 3.14.
 Failure to return to work on expiration of vacation or leave of absence, or when called back after a layoff. - 3.15.
 Disclosure of confidential College information to unauthorized persons. - 3.16.
 Theft, misappropriation or unauthorized use of College funds or property, or other dishonest actions. - 3.17.
 Continued unsatisfactory work performance. - 3.18.
 Unexplained, inexcusable, or unauthorized leave for more than three days. - 3.19.
 Continued absences or excessive tardiness. - 3.20.
 Violation or internal department work rules, breaches of confidentiality which severely impacts the Institute or the operation of the department/division. - 3.21.
-Insubordination or willful disobedience. - 3.22.
+Insubordination or willful disobedience.

+- 3.22.
 Abusive, unruly, indecent or obscene conduct. - 3.23.
-Conviction of a felony or conviction of a misdemeanor involving moral turpitude.
+Conviction of a felony or conviction of a misdemeanor involving moral turpitude. - 3.24.

-- 3.24.
 Improper political activity on campus. - 3.25.
 Behavior or activity on or off campus while representing the College that is of such nature to cause discredit or embarrassment to the College. - 3.26.
 Flagrant or repeated minor rule violations.

-Should questions arise over determination of major or minor classification, Human Resources (HR) along with the appropriate Vice President shall make the determination.
+Should questions arise over determination of major or minor classification, Human Resources along with the appropriate Vice President shall make the determination.